liziyu403/GraDBridge/README.md

 Official implementation of **GraDBridge / GNSB** on the **M3FD RGB-IR multispectral object detection dataset**.

-This repository provides a **single-scale, single-fusion version of GraDBridge**, where the GNSB module is applied once for RGB-IR feature fusion.
-The code is intended to provide a compact and reproducible implementation for training and evaluation on M3FD.
+This repository provides a **single-scale, single-fusion implementation of GraDBridge**, in which the GNSB module is applied once for RGB-IR feature fusion.
+It is intended as a compact and reproducible version for training and evaluating GraDBridge on M3FD.

 ## Overview